-The term "amoeba" refers to simple eukaryotic organisms that move in a characteristic crawling fashion.
-However, a comparison of the genetic content of the various amoebae shows that these organisms are not necessarily closely related.
+"Amoeba" is a term that describes a simple eukaryotic organism that moves in a characteristic crawling fashion.
+However, a comparison of the genetic content of the various amoebas shows that these organisms are not necessarily closely related to each other.

 What does an amoeba look like?